 For example, if your mortgage is $481 per month principal and interest, only the interest portion of the payment ($292.50) is tax deductible.
 Other mortgage-related costs such as mortgage broker commission and recording fees are added to the basis.2.
 Mortgage points

 Also known as discount points, mortgage points are fees paid to the lender in exchange for buying down the rate or reducing the interest rate.
 One point costs 1% of your mortgage, so one point on a $112,500 mortgage would be $1,125.
-Points also include expenses such as credit check fees and paperwork preparation.
+Points also typically include expenses such as credit check fees and paperwork preparation.

 Generally speaking, you will spread the deduction for points over the period of the loan rather than deducting this expense in the first year.
 But, always check with your tax professional for guidance, because every investor’s situation is different.3.
 Real estate property taxes